github/docs/content/github/authenticating-to-github/reviewing-your-ssh-keys.md

 {% warning %}

-**Warning**: If you see an SSH key you're not familiar with on {% data variables.product.product_name %}, delete it immediately and contact {% data variables.contact.contact_support %} for further help.
+**Warning**: If you see an SSH key you're not familiar with on {% data variables.product.product_name %}, delete it immediately and contact {% data variables.contact.contact_osmand_support%} for further help.
 An unidentified public key may indicate a possible security concern.

 {% endwarning %}